 Alright stop, collaborate and listen…

-Aside from this foundational work to establish what became the first law of thermodynamics, James Joule’s work on expansion cooling of real gases has been known since the 1850’s (primarily related to localized throttling devices).
+Aside from his foundational work to establish what became the first law of thermodynamics, James Joule’s work on expansion cooling of real gases has been known since the 1850’s (primarily related to localized throttling devices).
 Within the oil/gas industry, we observe these effects, both locally and manifested over longer distances (pipelines) with changes in process conditions.

 Joule-Thomson Effect

 The Joule-Thomson (JT) effect can be most simply described as the temperature change undergone by a real gas as it expands.
-Depending on pressure, this process can induce a warming (JT-Heating, high pressure ) or a cooling (JT-Cooling, low pressure) effect, largely driven by the slope of the enthalpy.
+Depending on pressure, this process can induce a warming (JT-Heating, high pressure ) or a cooling (JT-Cooling, low pressure) effect, largely driven by the slope of the enthalpy curve.
 The cooling effect (low pressure) is often exploited in refrigeration processes by allowing gas to expand through a throttling device (i.e. valve).
 To see this, simply breathe in with your lips pursed and you can observe this cooling effect in action.

 On a more detailed level, the JT effect can be represented by the change in temperature/pressure through lines of constant enthalpy.
 Taking the gas below (natural gas, mostly methane) and considering an isenthalpic expansion, one can fairly easily predict the resulting temperature that occurs with a drop in pressure.